HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 This pages provides generalized document, section and entry guidance and additional guidance for specific types of C-CDA documents.

-All of the guidance blocked in blue below are non-mandatory recommendations, labeled as Best Practices.
-They reflect consensus recommendations or lessons learned that improve interoperability, data quality, or implementation success.
-They are not required for conformance but are strongly encouraged.
-Rather than using conformance verbs, the best practices use "is encouraged to" or "is strongly encouraged to" to indicate the level of guidance.
+All of the guidance blocked in blue below represent **non-mandatory recommendations**, labeled as **Best Practices**.
+They are based on consensus insights and lessons learned that aim to improve interoperability, data quality, and implementation outcomes.
+While not **not required for conformance**, they are **strongly encouraged**.
+Instead of using conformance verbs like "SHALL", Best Practices use phases such as *"is encouraged to"* or *"is strongly encouraged to"* to reflect the recommended level of adherence.

 ### Document Level Guidance
 #### Reusable, Nesting Templates